cromlyngames/pbta_hacks/Tiger_Oil_World.md

 ## T2: Black Dojo.
-It has two of bloodstained ring, booby traps, mad ex-leader, something of a dark reflection When outside it, Choose one: brutal weapons, tats and scars, thug henchman
+It has two of bloodstained ring, booby traps, mad ex-leader, something of a dark reflection When outside it, Choose one: brutal weapons, tats and scars, huge thug henchman
 ## M2: Arrogance of Strength
 When you use something to demand with threats of violence, Roll.
 On a 17+ they give it to you if they can